 ‘SPF 50 is double SPF 25’

-FALSE: Although the mantra ‘the higher SPF, the better’ still applies, SPF 50 sun cream only offers a tiny 1% more protection that SPF 30 – don’t be fooled.
+FALSE: Although the mantra ‘the higher SPF, the better’ still applies, SPF 50 only offers a tiny 1% more protection than SPF 30 – don’t be fooled.

 ‘You need new sun cream each year’